 What I ended up finding was not only coffee and hot food at the service station but texts from a whole bunch of people I had reached out and some I hadn’t, all urging me to keep going and that they were all tracking me and watching each day.

 That changed everything.
-I was back on the road with a newly found vigour.
+I was back on the road with a new found vigour.
 Was it raining?
 Sure!
 But the road to Torridon was beautiful and the rain wouldn’t last forever!

 In fact, it stopped as I got past Torridon and stayed dry until I hit the slopes of Bealach Na Bà.
-After a quick coffee and sandwich in Applecross I hit the climb and even though it wasn’t heading down the texts I’d had through earlier stuck with me and kept me moving.
+After a quick coffee and sandwich in Applecross I hit the climb and even though it was now heaving down with rain again the texts I’d had earlier stuck with me and kept me moving.